 They do not abuse their positional power to get others to do what they want.
 They’re able to deal with confrontation and conflict effectively and can set boundaries as needed.
 They aren’t afraid to address inappropriate behaviours or performance issues directly with the person concerned and they don’t avoid doing so simply because it’s awkward.

 They communicate with both transparency and empathy.
 They understand the importance of taking time to listen openly to the perspective of others, even when they disagree.
 By treating others with trust and respect, they model and encourage others to do same.
-Which inevitably leads to a situation where everyone has the skills needed to navigate changing and challenging situations respectfully and transparently.
+This inevitably leads to a situation where everyone has the skills needed to navigate changing and challenging situations respectfully and transparently.
 This prevents the underground lobbying and resentment that otherwise tends to slowly chip away at team motivation and productivity.

 Where do you sit?